 Most varicoceles are discovered incidentally and do not require treatment unless symptomatic.
 In patients with infertility, varicoceles offer an opportunity to easily improve sperm count and function which should not be overlooked if present.

-Primary care physicians should be aware that the best available current evidence indicates that varicocele treatment should be offered to infertile males with a palpable varicocele and abnormal semen parameters.
+Primary care physicians, nurse practitioners, and physician assistants should be aware that the best available current evidence indicates that varicocele treatment should be offered to infertile males with a palpable varicocele and abnormal semen parameters.
 This also agrees with the current American Urological Association and European Association of Urology Guidelines regarding varicocele treatment.
 Unfortunately, at this time, there there are no available, randomized prospective trials of sufficient size, duration and statistical validity to be considered absolutely definitive on the issue of varicocelectomy for male infertility.
 The best available evidence supports the conclusions, recommendations and guidelines previously described.

 However, multiple studies have shown no significant improvement in pregnancy rates nor sperm counts, morphology or motility from repairs of sub-clinical varicoceles.

 |||Yetkin E,Ozturk S, Dilating Vascular Diseases: Pathophysiology and Clinical Aspects.
 International journal of vascular medicine.
 2018; [PubMed PMID: 30225143]|

 |||Paick S,Choi WS, Varicocele and Testicular Pain: A Review.
 The world journal of men's health.
 2019 Jan; [PubMed PMID: 29774668]|

 |||Arafa M,Henkel R,Agarwal A,Majzoub A,Elbardisi H, Correlation of oxidation-reduction potential with hormones, semen parameters and testicular volume.
 Andrologia.
 2019 Feb 26; [PubMed PMID: 30809834]|